couplebits/veeam-aws-lab/README.md

     * Snapshots of the EBS volumes which were connected to the Ubuntu instances
     * The EC2 key pair named _vbaws-lab-prod-secondary_

-## MASS DEPLOYMENT
+## Deployment for groups

-If you are deploying this lab for a large group of users, I have written scripts to accomplish the deployment and teardown processes quickly and simply.
+If you are deploying this lab for a large group of users, I have written scripts to accomplish the deployment and teardown processes with minimal effort.
 They are found in the scripts directory in this repo.

-## MASS DEPLOYMENT REQUIREMENTS
+### Notes on group deployments

+* Be mindful of AWS service quotas.
+In particular, the default VPC quota is limited to (5) VPCs per region.
+Quotas must be increased in both regions within both accounts.
+* In the backup account primary region, the AWS service quota for _Stack sets per administrator account_ may need to be increased, as each user's deployment includes 3 stack sets.

+## Requirements for group deployments

 * An IAM user with programmatic access enabled.
   * You will need an access and secret key to configure the AWS CLI to access the AWS account that will serve as your backup account.